Ottomanism: Development of the concept

 Ottomanism was inspired and formed as a reaction to European ideas and the growing Western involvement in the Ottoman Empire.
 Following the Tanzimat reforms begun in 1839, Ottomanism developed from a need to bring the Empire together.
 The Ottomans feared the growing threat the Europeans posed, especially after events like the 1838 Treaty of Balta Liman, which allowed for British merchants in the Empire to be taxed equally to the locals, and the growing concern of the great powers over the treatment of Christians within the Empire.
 The Ottomans thought that if they could unite the Empire fully under one state entity, then they would be stronger and the Europeans would have a harder time encroaching on Ottoman territory, as well as on Ottoman people.
-Previously, the Empire was vastly split into many small communities that mostly governed themselves.
+Prior to the reforms of the first half of the 19th century, the Empire was vastly split into many small communities that mostly governed themselves.
 The Sultan oversaw these communities, but most areas adhered to their own laws and beliefs.

 This accounted in part for the success of the Ottoman Empire: the Sultan didn't force any major changes on populations as he conquered them.
-Because of struggle for self-determination, the concept of nation-states with shared senses of identities began to rise in Europe, most notably with the Greek War of Independence of 1821-1830, which also started affecting the various other peoples of the Ottoman Empire.
+Because of struggle for self-determination, the concept of nation-states with shared senses of identities began to rise in Europe, most notably with the Greek War of Independence of 1821–1830, which also started affecting the various other peoples of the Ottoman Empire.
 From these instances, Ottomanism developed as a social and political response, with the hope of saving the Empire from downfall.